ShainaLowenthal/SmartContract/README.md

 * Benjamin Pulatov - benjamin.pulatov@protonmail.com
 * Anton Goretsky - anton.goretsky97@myhunter.cuny.edu

+### NOTE: Member Contributions
+All members worked in conjunction with each other during Zoom calls, and on their own time.
+The commit history is not representative of the work distribution on this project.
+All members participated fairly and equally in the project.

 ## Purpose of Contract
 General Purpose: Build multiple lottery games with varying difficulties and risk.
 Ex: standard lottery, guessing game.